To improve the health and fitness of workplace staff.

 - In 2011 I won the Outstanding Contribution to the Industry Award, at the NZ Exercise Industry Awards.
 In 2010 I won Lecturer of the Year and was Finalist in the Bella Mentor Award.

-- Educator roles include: Lecturer AUT (Auckland University of Technology), tutor at ARA (The Ara Institute of Technology), tutor the NZ Institute of Sport’s Sportzone and guest presenter at NZ Institute of Health and Fitness, Southern Institute of Technology and Te Kura Matatini ki Otago and running over 300 on going educational workshops for exercise professionals.
+- Educator roles include: Lecturer AUT (Auckland University of Technology), tutor at ARA (The Ara Institute of Technology), tutor the NZ Institute of Sport’s Sportzone and guest presenter at NZ Institute of Health and Fitness, Southern Institute of Technology and Te Kura Matatini ki Otago.

 - Presenter at conferences: GetActiveNZ, FitEx, Tonic, YMCA and the Exercise Association Business Grow.